> Top 10 sporty cars for under 15K

 The iconic Mustang is widely available for under $15,000.
 The Mustang comes as a coupe or convertible; it rides on a rear-wheel drive platform with struts in the front and a solid axle in the back.
 Powertrain choices include a V6 or V8 and a manual or automatic transmission.
 The 2005-2010 Mustang is rated well for reliability and most of the trims can run on regular gasoline.
 The 0 to 60 times are 5.6 seconds for the GT (V8) and 6.6 seconds for the V6 (for 2010 model).
 The 2010 V8 Mustang gets 17/23 mpg city/highway.

-Mazda 3 is a sporty compact car that offers a stylish interior and responsive handling.
+The Mazda 3 is a sporty compact car that offers a stylish interior and responsive handling.
 It comes as a front-wheel drive sedan or wagon.
 The Mazda 3 "s" model offers a low-maintenance 2.5L engine that provides plenty of power for a car of this size.
-The top of the line GT trim level is well equipped, including heated leather seats and premium Bose stereo.
+The top GT trim level is well equipped, including heated leather seats and a premium Bose stereo.
 Mazda 3 is very reliable and won't cost a lot to maintain.
 It's also the most fuel efficient car on this list and it will happily run on regular gasoline.
 The 2010 2.5L Mazda 3 auto gets 22/29 mpg.
 The 0 to 60 time is 7.4 seconds for the 2.5L engine.

 Lexus IS 2003-2010

 2007 Lexus IS.